themesberg/flowbite/content/getting-started/quickstart.md

 ## Tailwind CSS 3.0

-Feel free to upgrade to version 3 of Tailwind CSS as there are no breaking changes when using the components from Flowbite.
+We recommend using the current stable 3.x version of Tailwind CSS until v4.0 becomes the standard version.

 ## Tailwind CSS 2.0